exodrifter/website/content/notes/subject-note.md

 ---
 title: Subject note
 created: 2024-07-24T20:16:46Z
-modified: 2024-09-19T04:26:37Z
+modified: 2025-07-22T00:55:55-07:00
 aliases:
   - Subject note
   - Subject notes
 tags:
   - note-taking
 ---

 # Subject note

-A [note-taking-strategy](note-taking-strategy.md) where each note is mutable but contains citations to immutable notes such as [Zettelkasten Notes](zettelkasten-note.md) showing how that understanding was developed. [^1] [^2] [^3]
+A [note-taking strategy](note-taking-strategy.md) where each note is mutable but contains citations to immutable notes such as [Zettelkasten notes](zettelkasten-note.md) showing how that understanding was developed. [^1] [^2] [^3]

 Originally, I used [Mutable notes](mutable-note.md) to fulfill the role of summarizing information, but I disliked not having a way to check how I came to an understanding. [^4]